-Ten years ago, Claire Dederer put her back out while breastfeeding her baby daughter.
-Told to try yoga by everyone from the woman behind the counter at the co-op to the homeless guy on the corner, she signed up for her first class.
-She fell madly in love.
+Poser is the beloved and best-selling memoir about yoga, motherhood, and the problem of goodness.
+As a new mom, Claire Dederer put her back out while breastfeeding.
+Told to try yoga by everyone from the woman behind the counter at the co-op to the homeless guy on the corner, she signed up for her first class and fell madly in love.

 Over the next decade, she would tackle triangle, wheel, and the dreaded crow, becoming fast friends with some poses and developing long-standing feuds with others.
 At the same time, she found herself confronting the forces that shaped her generation.
 Daughters of women who ran away to find themselves and made a few messes along the way, Dederer and her peers grew up determined to be good, good, good—even if this meant feeling hemmed in by the smugness of their organic-buying, attachment-parenting, anxiously conscientious little world.
 Yoga seemed to fit right into this virtuous program, but to her surprise, Dederer found that the deeper she went into the poses, the more they tested her most basic ideas of what makes a good mother, daughter, friend, wife—and the more they made her want something a little less tidy, a little more improvisational.

 “Let me be honest about something: I love yoga, I live for yoga and yoga has changed my life forever — but it is very difficult to find books about yoga that aren’t incredibly annoying.
 I’m sorry to say it, but yoga sometimes makes people talk like jerks.
 Thank goodness, then for Claire Dederer, who has written the book we all need: the long-awaited funny, smart, clear-headed, thoughtful, truthful and inspiring yoga memoir.
 To simplify my praise: I absolutely loved this book.”–Elizabeth Gilbert, author of Eat, Pray, Love